Sara Bareilles: 2012–2014: Once Upon Another Time and The Blessed Unrest

 In October 2013, two nurses from University of Minnesota Amplatz Children's Hospital Brittany Bloemke and Natalie Snyder, along with former patient Sarah Ewald, produced a YouTube video containing coworkers and young cancer patients dancing and singing to Bareilles's song "Brave".
 As of August 2019, it had over 1.6 million views.
 On October 31, 2013, while the trio were being interviewed by host Nischelle Turner on the HLN show Showbiz Tonight, Bareilles surprised them by Skyping into the interview.
 Of the video, she said: "I was sent this video by a friend of a friend who lives in Minnesota, and I watched it late at night and immediately my eyes welled up with tears.
 It's moments like this that remind me of the importance of music, and I can't think of a more perfect incarnation of this song.
 It's exactly the kind of thing that gives the life to this song that we were hoping for."
 On October 16, 2019, she visited the hospital before her show at the Xcel Energy Center to sing the song with them live.

 On January 26, 2014, Bareilles performed a duet with Carole King at the 56th Annual Grammy Awards.
 The pair performed renditions of King's "Beautiful" and Bareilles's "Brave".

 On April 28, 2014, Bareilles performed with Elton John at The Breast Cancer Research Foundation's Annual Hot Pink Party Fundraiser.
+As an intro prior to performing her song “Gravity” together as a duet, Elton John praised Bareilles’ recent cover of his famed song, “Goodbye Yellow Brick Road”.
+He expressed his thanks and amazement regarding her extraordinary cover:

+I was so blown away by the version of Yellow Brick Road.
+I’ve never heard anyone sing one of my songs like that — ever.
+I can’t thank you enough for giving your time and blowing my mind with that version, because when someone sings your songs, they usually copy you, and she made it her own, you know.
+That’s brilliant.
+It’s a hard song!

-In May, Bareilles recorded a cover of Jackie Wilson's song "(Your Love Keeps Lifting Me) Higher and Higher" for the Oprah Winfrey Network.
+In May of 2014, Bareilles recorded a cover of Jackie Wilson's song "(Your Love Keeps Lifting Me) Higher and Higher" for the Oprah Winfrey Network.

 Bareilles toured 24 American cities between July 10, 2014, and August 14, 2014, in her The Little Black Dress Summer Tour.
 The tour supported her album The Blessed Unrest, and it featured opening performances by at least three "special guests": American singer Emily King, indie pop band Lucius, and Canadian singer Hannah Georgas.

 Bareilles sang "Smile" during the In Memoriam" segment of the 66th Primetime Emmy Awards show on August 25, 2014.